dannyvassallo/project_one_boiler/README.md

 * TicketMaster API - The api used to pull event information
 * Google Distance Matrix API - The api used to show the distance and duration of travel between two points
 * Google Static API - Returns a static image of venue map
+* Firebase API - Used to make profile page to save favorite bands, events, etc
 * Bideo - The video background
 * Bootstrap - The web framework used